 Selfie pay works by prompting the user to open an app when making a purchase on their smartphone, where they then take a picture of themselves.
-That picture is compared to data stored in the app of an original photo of that person, either taken when they created an account or from an official photo ID that they provided.
+That picture is compared to facial recognition data stored in the app from a selfie that was either taken when the person created an account or submitted an official photo ID.
 This data allows the app to either confirm or deny the identity of the person attempting to make the purchase.

 Sometimes selfie authentication is combined with other authentication methods in a multifactor authentication setup.
 Some applications that employ selfie authentication store facial recognition information on the user's smartphone, making possession of the phone itself a factor in the authentication process.